 Hugely expensive.
 A 1-liter bottle of rum or Scotch whisky or rum or vodka or other spirits costs from US$ 27 locally, even more than in UK.
 Beer by the case is more than twice the US price - about $40.
 There is a very high Bermuda Government import duty on all liquor.
 Wines are very substantially more than in the USA or Canada and more than in the UK.

 If you are from the USA or Canada, this is quite normal, but if you are from Britain, Ireland or rest of Europe, don't expect any vacation for at least six months, if not twelve as it is normal procedure to take your vacation only after you have earned it.
 North Americans who are not executives should expect vacations of two or three weeks a year for the first five years, rising to 3-4 weeks a year after 5 years.
 Bermuda has the American pattern of holidays or vacation, not British.
 Holiday laws in Britain do not apply in Bermuda.
-Europeans should not expect and will not get - long annual vacations of 4-6 weeks.
+Britons and Europeans should not expect and will not get - long annual vacations of 4-6 weeks.

 Hugely expensive, about $650 for a mid-sized vehicle, compared to £190 per year in UK and far less in USA and Canada.
 About $1300 for a large one.
 About 200 to 500 percent more than in North America.

 Also see under Gross National Income per capita, below.
 The average overall gross salary in Bermuda $ or US$ is $54,330.70 in the local sector.
 In Government, it is $59,000.
 In the international sector, it is $78,800.
 In Bermuda, the annual highest salary for a top civil servant is PS 50, or $163,012.
 See Employment Work Permits in Bermuda for a listing of many other current Government salaries for specific posts.